 It’s likely you’ve seen the photos of the tea train on Instagram where girls in flowing dresses are hanging out over the side.
 You can take the train from Kandy to Ella.
 Along the way, you can take incredible photos of tea plantations, mountains, locals, and more.
 You can get awesome views driving up to the tea plantations too, but from the train, you will get views you wouldn’t otherwise get.

 You can buy tickets directly at the train station or possibly pre-book through your hotel.
+You can also buy certain types of train tickets online.

 Tea Plantation Tour